Ro5bert/vera/README.md

 ### Limitations

 - There is a maximum of 52 atomic statements (26 lowercase letters + 26 uppercase letter = 52).
+(Although, I am not sure
+  why or how you would have 52 atomic statements... performance is O(2<sup>n</sup>) where n is number of atomic statements).
 - To avoid subjectivity in operator precedence, all binary operators are assigned equal precedence and must be parenthesized as necessary (even if the operators are all AND, for example); this may change in the future.
   (Negation, of course, still has higher precedence than all binary operators.)